dennisschoepf/react-gen/readme.md

 $ npx react-gen
 ```

-You then will be asked to provide a name for your component and to choose from a number of templates.
+You then will be asked to provide a name for your component and to be able choose from a number of templates.

 ## Options